Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

 It’s about a Mr. & a Miss.
 They are Mr.Satyaprakash & Miss.
 Savitri respectively.

-Like all thee tradition-following Marathi families, their respective parents also want both of them to meet & greet each other & marry eventually with all customs & rituals.
+Like all tradition-following Marathi families, their respective parents also want them to meet, greet, and eventually marry with all customs and rituals.

 But.
-To convince today’s young generation couple is n’t an easy task, they both demand to have the live-in relationship.
+To convince today’s young generation couple isn’t an easy task; they both demand to have a live-in relationship.

-Unlike other rom-coms, we get to see some quirky characters and both of them are exactly opposite to each other.
+Unlike other rom-coms, we get to see some quirky characters, and they are exactly opposites.